NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Vessel's Form.md

 *   If you were Medium or smaller, you become Large, and your reach increases to 10 feet.
 *   You gain a +2 status bonus to attack and damage rolls and a +1 status bonus on saving throws against spells.
 If you use [[Actions/Entity's Resurgence|Entity's Resurgence]], the status bonuses to attack and damage rolls increase to +3 during the time that the two effects overlap.
-*   If you have the [[Feats/Entity's Strike|Entity's Strike]] feat, the unarmed attack you gained from that feat increases its damage die from 1d6 to 1d8.
+*   If you have the [[Entity's Strike|Entity's Strike]] feat, the unarmed attack you gained from that feat increases its damage die from 1d6 to 1d8.
 *   You gain 40 temporary Hit Points.
 *   You gain a fly Speed equal to your Speed.